Community Assistant Opportunities

 - You must be a full time student.

-- You must be in good judicial standing with the college and be free of disciplinary probation.
+- You must be in good conduct standing with the college and be free of disciplinary probation.

-- RAs must continue to be full time students taking at least 12 credits (9 as graduate students) and cannot take more than 16 credits without departmental approval.
+- CAs must continue to be full time students taking at least 12 credits (9 as graduate students) and cannot take more than 16 credits without departmental approval.

-- RAs must be able to return to campus for trainings which take place prior to the college’s opening each semester.
+- CAs must be able to return to campus for trainings which take place prior to the college’s opening each semester.

-- RAs must attend in-service trainings which will take place throughout the academic year.
+- CAs must attend in-service trainings which will take place throughout the academic year.

 - All employment is contingent upon a background check.

-If you are currently receiving financial aid, you should be aware that securing employment as a Resident Assistant will affect your financial aid award.
-The specific impact this will have on you can only be determined by Student Financial Management.
+If you are currently receiving financial aid, you should be aware that securing employment as a Community Assistant will affect your financial aid award.
+The specific impact this will have on you can only be determined by Student Accounts.
 Please contact that office, located on the first floor of Elliot Hall, for further information.

-If you have questions about being an RA please contact the Office of Residential Life & Housing Services.
+If you have questions about being an CA please contact the office of Transitions & Community Living.